canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/calculate-partition-sizes.md

 (how-to-guides-image-creation-calculate-partition-sizes)=
 # Calculate partition sizes

-The partitions within Ubuntu Core's [Storage layout](/explanation/core-elements/storage-layout) are defined within the _gadget.yaml_ of the [Gadget snap](/reference/gadget-snap-format).
+The partitions within Ubuntu Core's {ref}`Storage layout <explanation-core-elements-storage-layout>` are defined within the _gadget.yaml_ of the {ref}`Gadget snap <reference-gadget-snap-format>`.
 The size of each partition can be customised for a particular device and deployment.
 The process for doing this, and estimating partition sizes, is described below.

-See [Building a gadget snap](/how-to-guides/image-creation/build-a-gadget-snap) for details on how a gadget snap can be built.
+See {ref}`Building a gadget snap <how-to-guides-image-creation-build-a-gadget-snap>` for details on how a gadget snap can be built.

 ## Size ranges

 The gadget defines valid size ranges with two parameters:

 * `min-size` is the lower bound for the size
 * `size` is the upper bound.
-Currently, it is also the default size applied on UC auto-installations and for partitions created by [ubuntu-image](/how-to-guides/image-creation/use-ubuntu-image)
+Currently, it is also the default size applied on UC auto-installations and for partitions created by {ref}`ubuntu-image <how-to-guides-image-creation-use-ubuntu-image>`

 The recommended sizes for each partition type and role are as follows:

 * _system-seed_: This partition contains the configuration for the first-stage recovery boot loader alongside at least one recovery system.
 A recovery system is a set of snaps (base, kernel, gadget and application snaps), together with model and snap assertions, from which a device can be recovered or reinstalled.
 Additionally, it contains boot-related bits, of negligible size when compared with the seed’s one.

-  If [remodelling](/explanation/remodelling) is to be used, this partition needs to store additional recovery systems that are created when doing a remodel.
+  If {ref}`remodelling <explanation-remodelling>` is to be used, this partition needs to store additional recovery systems that are created when doing a remodel.
 This requires, as a minimum, twice the size of the seed, which in turn depends on the snaps that have been included in the model assertion.

   It will be possible to carefully remove older recovery systems after a remodel, which means there is no need for more space than 2 recovery systems.